Skip to main content Link Menu Expand (external link) Copy Copied

 1. First, generate a secret on the page of your connector (see Image 1).
 This secret will be used to verify the Hash-based Message Authentication Code (HMAC).
 How to implement this is described further in authentication

 2. Make sure that there is a POST endpoint, for receiving notifications, available on the webhook URL(s) you will use.
-This endpoint should respond with a 200 OK statuscode in case of a correct HMAC, and a 401 UNAUTHORIZED in case of an incorrect HMAC.
+This endpoint should respond with a 200 OK status code in case of a correct HMAC, and a 401 UNAUTHORIZED in case of an incorrect HMAC.
 To verify this implementation on your endpoint, our service will send 2 NOP events when configuring your URL.
 One event has a correct HMAC, and one has an incorrect HMAC (see NOP-event).

-3. In Ons API Dashboard, configure webhooks URLs for your integration.
+3. In Ons API Dashboard, configure webhook URLs for your integration.
 You need three URLs, one each for: development, staging, and production.
 All versions of your connector will make use of these URLs.
 Any more specific routing will need to be done on the integration side.
 Webhooks-url configuration Image 1.

-4. In the version that requires webhook subscriptions, select all combinations of Model and event-types that are of interest to the integration and then save.
+4. In the version that requires webhook subscriptions, select all combinations of Model and event types that are of interest to the integration and then save.
 Your selected webhook subscriptions will be part of the review that is done before promotion to the next stage.
 Selection element for webhook subscriptions Image 2.

 Due to redundancy and caching in our webhook service, it may take up to 5 minutes after saving before you reliably start (or stop) receiving events.
 You will only receive events from customer environments that have an active certificate.